enebo/enebo.github.io/_posts/2024-08-16-emacs-shell-history.md

 history.
 No mixing of history between shells or complete destruction of history (e.g.last shell closed wins at writing the file).

-Talk about a post made for an obscure Venn diagram of users :smiley:  Yet, here I am helping out the dozens of netizens who may want this.
+Talk about a post made for an obscure Venn diagram of users 😃  Yet, here I am helping out the dozens of netizens who may want this.

 # Bash Configuration